Edward Sparke: Life

-A native of Kent, he was educated at Clare Hall, Cambridge, graduating B.A.
-1630, M.A.
-1633, and B.D.
-1640.
-He was incorporated at Oxford on 12 July 1653 and later obtained D.D.
+A native of Kent, he was educated at Clare Hall, Cambridge, graduating with a bachelor's degree in 1630, a master's in 1633, and a doctorate in 1640.
+He was incorporated at Oxford on 12 July 1653 and later obtained the doctorate in divinity.

-At the removal or deprivation of the previous incumbent, he was presented to the rectory of St Martin, Ironmonger Lane (St Martin Pomeroy), London, 28 September 1639.
-At about this time he took a wife Sarah, for on 16 September 1641 Sarah Sparkes daughter of Edward Sparkes, Minister or Rector, and his wife Sarah, was baptized at St Martin Pomeroy: Sarah the mother died in childbirth, and the baptism and burial took place on the same day.
-The child Sarah survived and bore her father's only known posterity.
+He was presented to the rectory of St Martin, Ironmonger Lane (St Martin Pomeroy), London, 28 September 1639.
+At about this time he took a wife Sarah, for on 16 September 1641 their daughter Sarah was baptized at St Martin Pomeroy.
+The mother died in childbirth: the baptism and the burial took place on the same day.
+Daughter Sarah survived and bore her father's only known posterity.

 Sparke was at the same time an assistant governor, under James Marsh as president, of Sion College on London Wall, when John Sedgwick of St Alphage London Wall sought to have them removed as Royalists and replaced with men of parliamentarian sympathy.
-This was achieved by an assembly of Deans, assistants and fellows which met on 21 October 1643 to elect their replacements.
-He was soon ejected from his living at St Martin's, and his church sequestered, about 1645, making way for the appointment there of John Arrowmith, D.D.
-(1602-1659), a puritan sympathist, of the Sixth London Presbyterian Classis.
-In 1650 he was vicar of Isle of Grain, Kent.
+This was achieved by an assembly of deans, assistants and fellows which met on 21 October 1643 to elect their replacements.
+He was soon ejected from St Martin's, and his church sequestered, about 1645, making way for the appointment there of John Arrowmith (1602–1659), a puritan sympathist, of the Sixth London Presbyterian Classis.

 His association as preacher or minister with St James's, Clerkenwell, appears to have begun by 1654, when he was approached to officiate while an election was arranged in the following year.
 The parishioners soon afterwards purchased the church.
 Sparke maintained this connection with Clerkenwell in 1660, as an Independent, sharing, or in rivalry, with the elected minister Dr Siddon.
 At the English Restoration of 1660 he regained his rectory of St Martin's, but resigned it before 5 June 1661.

 In September 1661 he obtained a mortgage for £400 to Peter Calfe of Tottenham in respect of Calfe's mansion house (that built by Sir Richard Martin on the south side of Sir Julius Caesar's property) which Calfe had acquired in 1654.
 Indentures of Fine were prepared between them in 1662, and in March 1664 a year's lease, and release, were made by them jointly with Sir Theodore Devaux of Covent Garden.
 A bill and answer were exchanged between the parties in Chancery in 1667.
 Sparke was also involved in a land transaction at Rolvenden in Kent in 1664.
 During the same period he was vicar of Walthamstow, December 1662 to May 1666, and became chaplain to King Charles II.
 He resigned from Clerkenwell in 1666, and on 23 January 1665/66 was instituted to the vicarage of Tottenham at All Hallows, Tottenham High Cross, which he held until his death.